srobo/team-emails/SR2026/2026-03-25-competition-details-reminder.md

 - We've introduced an additional 4th place edible prize, ensuring all finalists receive an award
 - We've elevated the Rookie Award to a trophy, to better recognise the achievement

-These rules are not available on our website.
+These rules are now available on our website.

 We look forward to seeing you all at the Competition!